iasinDev/codinginterviewquestions/Longest Necklace/README.md

 Date| 10/12/2018
 Platform| Codility

 You have a lot of beads.
 Each bead has a number from 0 to N-1.
 You want to build a necklace.
 An array A is given containing for bead i the next bead in the necklace.

-For example
+For example, given A such that:

 ```
 A[0] = 5